meanmodemoda/msdv-dvia/03-visualize-qualitative-data/README.md

 ### Limitations

 This is a weekly assignment.
-Should time allowed, I would have pre-processed the text with greater context such as lemmatizion.
+Should time allow, I would have pre-processed the text with greater context such as lemmatizion.
 My `d3.js` chart is also a bit buggy that I will revisit and modify.